SkygearIO/features/features/192-asset-gear/index.md

 ## Layout

-The Asset Gear uses a single bucket for all apps.
 The asset name is in the following format.

 ```
 /<app-id>/<random-string>[.<ext>]